silx-kit/silx/doc/source/install.rst

 To install Linux on Debian, you should probably use the solution presented in `Installing a Debian package`_.
-This method requires sudo privileges, but has the benefit of installing.
+This method requires sudo privileges, but has the benefit of installing dependencies in a simple way.

 The rest of this document deals with specific technical details such as dependencies, building from sources, and alternative installation methods.